Article 49 of the French Constitution: Primacy of the executive

 Article 20 of the Constitution of the Fifth Republic provides that "the government determines and conducts the policy of the nation."
 This concept differs considerably from the usual definition of an executive power charged with the execution of laws.
-Determining and conducting the policy of the nation on the contrary implies being its primary author, to which the constitution devotes its article 49, which obliges the Assembly to prioritize debating the legislative projects of the government.
+Determining and conducting the policy of the nation on the contrary implies being its primary author, to which the constitution devotes its article 49, which requires the Assembly to prioritize debating the legislative projects of the government.
 Although this could be seen as a reduction of democracy in France, it is in line with De Gaulle's wish to bring about a more efficient and stable democracy.
-The executive is brought to the forefront of the democracy and through this subsection, gains the power to put in place its promises and its campaign goals.
+The executive is brought to the forefront of the democracy and through this paragraph, gains the power to put in place its promises and its campaign goals.
 The executive is put in a leading position and assumes its responsibilities.
-The importance if this article is shown as it brings another direct link between the executive and the people as is the case in the 5th republic.
-However, while this helps the executive follow its program, it also puts them in a precarious position.
-As bills passed through article 49.3 are under more scrutiny and if contested and rejected through the vote of no confidence, could be seen as an issue of legitimacy of the government.
-It would destabilize the executive and force them to dismiss and bring about a new government.
+The importance of this article is shown as it brings another direct link between the executive and the people, as is the case in the 5th republic.
+However, while this helps the executive implement its program, it also puts them in a precarious position.
+Bills passed under article 49.3 are more scrutinized, and if contested and rejected through the vote of no confidence, could be seen as raising the issue of the government's legitimacy.
+It would destabilize the executive and force them to dissolve and form a new government.